-The Dubai hospitality industry is set to grow exponentially with thousands of hotel rooms joining the market in 2021.
-Add to that theme parks and restaurants and the expected influx of tourists due to the World Expo.
+The Dubai hospitality industry is set to grow exponentially with thousands of hotel rooms joining the market in recent years.
+Add to that theme parks and restaurants and the influx of tourists due to the World Expo that happened in 2021/22.
+The hospitality industry in Dubai is showing signs of quick recovery after the devastating impact of the covid-19 pandemic.
 In this post, we provide an overview of the hospitality industry in Dubai.

 If you are planning to travel to Dubai or work in Dubai in the hospitality industry, you are with the tide.
 It is due to this growth that even hospitality Jobs in Dubai have seen a dramatic rise in the past decade.

 Travellers have flocked to the city and the hospitality industry of Dubai has seen new heights in the past decade.
 So, what’s in store for the hospitality industry of Dubai in the next few years?
-Dubai Expo is all set to happen in 2021 after a one year delay due to Covid-19 pandemic.
+Dubai Expo happened in 2021 after a one-year delay due to the Covid-19 pandemic.
 We have a lot of information about the Hospitality industry of Dubai in this post.
 Let’s explore more.

 Dubai Hospitality Industry Overview